timotholt/sba/README.md

 == ASSIGNMENT REQUIREMENTS AND HOW THEY ARE MET WITH THE SBA PROJECT =====

-1. Here is a list of HTML requirements of the assignment and how my submission meets them:
+1. Here is a list of HTML requirements of the assignment and how this submission meets them:

 a.
 Requirement: Have at least 3 pages.
 Site includes: